CQCL/guppy-docs/sphinx/migration_guide.md

 We now have a Guppy function called `qft_func` which we can compile or use as a subroutine in other functions.

-Note that by default `guppy.load_pytket` will create Guppy functions which use arrays of qubits as inputs.
+Note that by default [guppy.load_pytket][load_pytket_docs] will create Guppy functions which use arrays of qubits as inputs.
 This means that our `qft_func` above will have take an array of two qubits as input.
-If we want the function to take two separate qubit arguments, we can specify `use_arrays=False` in `guppy.load_pytket`.
+If we want the function to take two separate qubit arguments, we can specify `use_arrays=False` in [guppy.load_pytket][load_pytket_docs].
 Also note that by default, circuits with separate quantum registers become Guppy functions that take multiple arrays of qubits as input.

 ### How to deal with operations unsupported by Guppy